memgraph/docs/gqlalchemy/how-to-guides/translators/import-python-graphs.md

 ## Learn more

 Head over to the [**Under the hood**](/gqlalchemy/under-the-hood/python-graph-translators) section to read about implementation details.
 If you want to learn more about using NetworkX with Memgraph with interesting resources and courses, head over to the [**Memgraph for NetworkX developers**](https://memgraph.com/memgraph-for-networkx?utm_source=docs&utm_medium=referral&utm_campaign=networkx_ppp&utm_term=docsgqla%2Bhowto&utm_content=textlink) website.
+If you have any questions or want to connect with the Memgraph community, [**join our Discord server**](https://www.discord.gg/memgraph).